sezito2/Justice-Centered-Data-Design/src/00-Getting-Started/04-reading-files.md

 ADD_YOUR_IMG_HERE

-## E 0.2.2 - Link to 0.3 Using the Command Line
+## E2.
+Link to 0.3 Using the Command Line

 Write a markdown link, e.g., [Rendered linked text](./path/to/file.md), with a relative path to the `03-cmd-line.md` file for the "0.3-Using the Command Line" chapter.